 What do you mean by “original” fiction?
 Although we employ common sense in dealing with edge cases (translations, significant expansions, etc.), “original” means “not previously published.”
 We do reprint stories from time to time, but right now we’re only considering reprints that we solicit ourselves.
 In other words, all unsolicited submissions must be new stories.

-We would really rather that you didn’t query us unless your submission was sent before the months mentioned above (in which case, we almost certainly don’t have it) or you genuinely think something has gone awry.
+We would really rather that you didn’t query us unless your submission was sent more than nine months ago (in which case, we almost certainly don’t have it) or you genuinely think something has gone awry.
 If you must query, please put the string “QUERY:” in the subject line of your e-mail.
 You may also use this technique for other unusual circumstances, like if you sent the wrong file or changed your email address.